Organisation of Eastern Caribbean States: Security

 The OECS sub-region has a military support unit known as the Regional Security System (RSS).
-It is made up of the independent countries of the OECS along with Barbados.
+It is made up of the independent countries of the OECS along with Barbados and Guyana.
 The unit is based in the island of Barbados and receives funding and training from various countries including the United States, Canada and the People's Republic of China.